SAP-archive/teched2020-IIS360/exercises/ex5/README.md

 In this exercise, we will add a UI5 XML fragment showing a Gantt Chart to the object page.
 The object page provides its current model context to the custom section, allowing displaying data from the UI5 OData model via context binding.\

-## Exercise 5.1.1 Enhancing the language model
+## Exercise 5.1.1 Enhancing the Language Model

 For the title of the custom section to be shown on the object page, we want to use a property from the language model of the app.\
 (1) Open file **app/incidents/webapp/i18n/i18n.properties**\